Joint Frequency and Image Space Learning for MRI Reconstruction and Analysis: Introduction

-To that end, we consider the correlation structure for both frequency and image space representations for a particular pixel of MNIST and brain MRIs, as illustrated in Fig.~\ref{fig:correlations}.
-Local neighborhoods around the pixel exhibit strong correlations, suggesting that local convolution operations, which have proven successful on image space computer vision tasks, might also be useful when applied to frequency space data.
-Convolutional operations in frequency space enable direct correction of local frequency space artifacts corresponding to global image space effects.
-However, resulting imprecisions in a frequency space representation yield jarring visual artifacts in the corresponding image space representation.
-Convolutional image space processing facilitates complementary correction of these artifacts.
+\nw{Recently, neural networks have emerged as an alternative approach for MRI reconstruction~\citep{aggarwal2018modl,hammernik2018learning,hyun2018deep,lee2017deep,putzky2019invert,quan2018compressed,schlemper2017deep,sun2016deep,yang2017dagan,aggarwal2018modl, hammernik2018learning,cheng2018deepspirit,han2019k,zhu2018image,duffy2021retrospective, haskell2019network, johnson2019conditional, kustner2019retrospective, pawar2018moconet, shaw2020k, oksuz2019detection, usman2020retrospective,benou2017ensemble,jiang2018denoising,manjon2018mri}.
+Most existing architectures are based on purely frequency space representations or purely image space representations.
+Here, we propose and demonstrate joint frequency-image space representations that enable networks to learn a wide set of tasks including and beyond the extensively studied undersampled reconstruction.} To motivate our approach, we examine the correlation structure for frequency and image space representations in Fig.~\ref{fig:correlations}.
+Local neighborhoods around a pixel exhibit strong correlations, suggesting that local convolution operations, which are widely successful on image space computer vision tasks, might also be useful when applied to frequency space data to capture this local structure. \nw{Convolutional operations in frequency space promise to enable direct correction of local frequency space artifacts corresponding to global image space effects, while convolutional image space processing facilitates complementary correction of artifacts that are best captured in the image domain.}